balcicekmustafa/HospitalAppointmentSystem/README.md

 # HospitalAppointmentSystem
-Hospital Appointment System with Flask
+Hospital Appointment System with Flask.
+Please look at the Develop Branch for project codes !!